igorkll/SComputers_docs/SComputers/Info.md

 ### disk features
 * disk.clear() - clear the disk
 * disk.getMaxSize():number - returns the maximum amount of data that can be written to disk in bytes
+* disk.getData():string - reads a line from a .fastsave file, if there is no such file yet, returns an empty line
+* disk.setData(string) - saves a string to a .fastsave file
+* disk.getTable():table - tries to deserialize a row from disk.getData as a table, if this fails, it will return an empty table
+* disk.setTable(table) - writes a serialized table to disk.setData

 ### display features
+* display.getTextBox(text:string):number, number - it will return two numbers, this will be the size of the box that your text will occupy with this font and this scale
 * display.reset() - resets all screen settings, list of resettable data: maxClicks, rotation, framecheck, skipAtNotSight, utf8support, renderAtDistance, skipAtLags, clickData(click list), clicksAllowed and resets the font